Search Free St. Clair County Records: Court, Divorce, Arrests & More

 Any user can find out if taxes for a certain property are up-to-date or not.

-When going to the Assessor’s office in person is necessary, they’re available Monday through Friday, from 8 a.m. to 5 p.m. at:
+When going to the Assessor’s Office in person is necessary, they’re available Monday through Friday, from 8 a.m. to 5 p.m. at:

-Assessor’s Department
+St. Clair County Assessor’s Department

 #10 Public Square